Cerro Aconcagua: 22,841′ (6,961 m)

 The Mountain Trip Difference

-Mountain Trip brings our high level of personal service to South America.
+For more than 30 years, Mountain Trip has been guiding on Aconcagua, bringing our high level of personal service to South America.
 Our small-team, personally tailored guided Aconcagua expeditions really stand out from other teams on the mountain, and are built with the goal of providing climbers with an unparalleled level of service aimed at giving you the best chance for success.
 Expeditions include porter support so you’ll only be carrying your personal clothing and equipment.

-On our Aconcagua expeditions we take the Ameghino Valley Route, traversing the mountain and descending the Horcones Valley (the Normal Route), which we feel is the best non-technical route on the mountain, and sees far less traffic!
+On our Aconcagua expeditions we take the Ameghino Valley Route, traversing the mountain and descending the Horcones Valley (the Normal Route), which is undoubtedly the best non-technical route on the mountain, and sees far less traffic!

 Extra planned contingency days and included support for our upper camps give our climbers a better opportunity to acclimatize and prepare for the rigors of summit day.
 Our program also lessens the workload of the expedition and increases your enjoyment of the dramatic landscape through which you are climbing.

-Read an essay by Todd Rutledge, Mountain Trip Director, reflecting on 20 years of climbing Aconcagua.
+Read an essay by Todd Rutledge, Mountain Trip Director, reflecting on decades of climbing Aconcagua.

 Follow along our Aconcagua Expedition Teams on our Trip Reports page, and see the Current Weather Forecast for Aconcagua!